jvoisin/mat2/README.md

 Cameras record data about when a picture was taken and what camera was used.
 Office documents like PDF or Office automatically adds author and company information to documents and spreadsheets.
-Maybe you don't want to disclose those information on the web.
+Maybe you don't want to disclose those information.

 This is precisely the job of MAT2: getting rid, as much as possible, of metadata.